 - general symptoms such as fatigue and feeling unwell.

 Sometimes, these symptoms are called ‘rheumatism’.
-Rheumatism isn’t a disorder in itself, but the word is often used to describe any sort of joint or muscle pain.
+Rheumatism isn’t a disorder in itself, but the word is occasionally used to describe any sort of joint or muscle pain.

 Living with arthritis can be different from person to person, and symptoms can vary from day to day.
 Treatment and management options vary with the type of arthritis, its severity and the parts of the body affected.

 There is no cure for arthritis.
-Management options can include medical treatment and medication, physiotherapy, exercise and self-management techniques.
+Management options may include medical treatment and medication, physiotherapy, exercise and self-management techniques.

 Your arthritis healthcare team